awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClient.md

 ### `deleteMeeting(input:completion:)`

 Deletes the specified Amazon Chime SDK meeting.
 The operation deletes all attendees, disconnects all clients, and prevents new clients from joining the meeting.
-For more information about the Amazon Chime SDK, see
-<a href="https:​//docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html">Using the Amazon Chime SDK in the
-Amazon Chime Developer Guide.
+For more information about the Amazon Chime SDK, see [Using the Amazon Chime SDK](https://docs.aws.amazon.com/chime/latest/dg/meetings-sdk.html) in the Amazon Chime Developer Guide.

 ``` swift
 public func deleteMeeting(input: DeleteMeetingInput, completion: @escaping (ClientRuntime.SdkResult<DeleteMeetingOutputResponse, DeleteMeetingOutputError>) -> Void)